 Stop for a drink at “Jean Laffite’s Blacksmith Shop“.
 This small, authentic bar is located in New Orleans’ oldest building dating back to 1761.
 It’s said that some important historical pirates did some of their smuggling business here.

 Speaking of bars, another impressive bar that you should definitely visit is the Carousel bar in hotel Monteleone, the oldest family hotel in New Orleans.
 The bar consists of an authentic carousel.
+Definitely one of the most instagrammable spots in New Orleans.
 Unfortunately, we were unable to find a seat on the spinning platform.